masshirodev/gpc-ide/src/routes/tools/docs/content/ide/06-building.md

 # Building {ide}

-Building a game compiles your `config.toml` and modules into final `.gpc` output files that can be loaded onto a Cronus Zen device.
+Building a game compiles your flow graphs or config files into final `.gpc` output files that can be loaded onto a Cronus Zen device.

 ## Build Process

-The build pipeline performs these steps:
+The build pipeline varies depending on the game's generation mode.

+### Flow-Based Games

+1. **Parse flow graph** — Reads the `flows.json` data (nodes, edges, sub-nodes, variables)
+2. **Generate GPC code** — Converts the visual state machine into GPC:
+   - State defines and variable declarations
+   - OLED draw functions (pixel data from sub-nodes and scenes)
+   - Per-state logic with enter/exit guards
+   - Transition conditions matching your edges
+   - Combo definitions from each node
+   - Optional SPVAR persistence for marked variables
+   - Init block and main loop with state dispatch
+3. **Integrate modules** — Merges code from any module nodes
+4. **Compile output** — Produces a single `.gpc` file

+### Config-Based Games

 1. **Parse config.toml** — Reads your game configuration
 2. **Resolve modules** — Loads all referenced module definitions